LLNL/Curvallis/README.md

    - **--curve_output_file_name _path_ (Default: fit_curve_out.dat)**

    Specify the name of the fit curve output file.
-This file is written out by pressing 'w' while the program is running.
-This file will only output if --fit_type is specified as something other than 'None'.
+This file is written out by pressing "w" while the program is running.
+This file will only be written if "--fit_type" is specified as something other than "None".
 If the file already exists, it will be deleted and overwritten when the program is run.

    - **--output_file_name _path_ (Default: moved_points_out.dat)**

-   Use the file name _path_ when writing out the moved data points for 1d data.
+   Use the file name "_path_" when writing out the moved data points for 1d data.
 This option doesn't have to be specified with 1d data because there is a default file name.

    - **--pressure_file_name _path_ (Default: E2P.dat)**

-   Use the file name _path_ when writing out the calculated pressure curve for the inputted 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument '--print_E2P' is used.
+   Use the file name "_path_" when writing out the calculated pressure curve for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument "--print_E2P" is used.

    - **--bulk_mod_file_name _path_ (Default: P2B.dat)**

-   Use the file name _path_ when writing out the calculated bulk modulus curve for the inputted 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument '--print_P2B' is used.
+   Use the file name "_path_" when writing out the calculated bulk modulus curve for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument "--print_P2B" is used.

    - **--gamma_file_name _path_ (Default: Theta2Gamma.dat)**

-   Use the file name _path_ when writing out the calculated gamma curve (Gruneisen gamma) for the inputted 1d data.
-This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument '--print_theta2gamma' is used.
+   Use the file name "_path_" when writing out the calculated gamma curve (Gruneisen gamma) for the inputted 1d data.
+This option doesn't have to be specified with 1d data because there is a default file name and is only used if the command line argument "--print_theta2gamma" is used.

    - **--points_per_decade _int_ (Default: 220)**